habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Terms for Givers

-  1. When you make a payment via a Project to a Project Owner, it is a payment to pay for the Work described in the Project's profile.
+  1. When you make a payment via a Project to a Project Owner, it is a payment for the Work described in the Project's profile.
 You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Project Owner, unless the Project Owner explicitly offers those things to Givers.